-Ventura County is home to two unique land uses and trip generators, both of which have unique mobility needs that were important considerations in the development of the CTP.
+Ventura County is home to two unique land uses and trip generators located in the southwest area of the county, both of which have unique mobility needs that were important considerations in the development of the CTP.
 These unique uses are the Port of Hueneme and Naval Base Ventura County (NBVC).